telerik/ajax-docs/controls/grid/how-to/data-editing/put-all-items-in-edit-mode.md

 ---
 title: Put All Items in Edit Mode
-page_title: Put All Items in Edit Mode | RadGrid for ASP.NET AJAX Documentation
+page_title: Put All Items in Edit Mode - RadGrid
-description: Put All Items in Edit Mode
+description: Check our Web Forms article about Put All Items in Edit Mode.
 slug: grid/how-to/data-editing/put-all-items-in-edit-mode
 previous_url: controls/grid/data-editing/how-to/put-all-items-in-edit-mode
 tags: put,all,items,in,edit,mode